 There is nothing worse than having kids who are ready to go and you can’t find your bloody keys.

 KEYS, they always go missing at my house.
 Even with a little key bowl that’s too high for the kids to reach, the keys never make it in there…what gives?

-So to make life easier, I always make sure to have my keys readily available for me to grab in the morning.
+So to make life easier, I always make sure to have my keys readily available for me to grab in the morning with the clock ticking.

-With backpacks packed up and purses ready to do, all that needs to happen in the morning is get dressed, eat breakfast and put lunches into bags.
+With backpacks and school supplies packed up and purses ready to do, all that needs to happen in the morning is get dressed, eat breakfast and put lunches into bags.
 Then we can go!